Classical-quantum gravity as quantum gravity in disguise: Fundamental issues arising from completely positive dynamics

 The consistency requirements imposed on CQ hybrid systems are summarized in Appendix~\ref{app:ss:consistency.requirements}.
 There are two distinct types: the majority deal with formal mathematical or structural properties, such as positivity of classical and quantum probabilities, implementation of canonical transformations, and the classical limit of the quantum and hybrid CQ systems (requirements I--IV, VI, and VII).
-The remainder (requirement V) concerns consistency with the laws of nature, such as energy conservation laws and the second law of thermodynamics.
+The remainder (requirement V) concerns compatibility with fundamental physical constraints, such as conservation laws, relativistic causality, and the second law of thermodynamics \cite{Layton.Miller:2504.10587}.

 For a hybrid model that is used as a computational tool, where both subsystems are in fact quantum but one is treated classically for efficiency, violation of these requirements at some point in the evolution simply sets the timescale over which the scheme remains valid.